Stutimp/Project-3-Data-Viz/README.md

 My original dataset contained 1465 rows and 16 columns.
 I did some preliminary data exploration in the jupyter notebook named as, 'Initial Data Analysis of Amazon data through python' (inside the Amazon_code folder), using .nunique(), .dtypes(), .info() functions.
 For the successful query functions, I need my columns to be readable by the codes I will create.However, initially my data columns were all at string formats, hence for the sake of data cleaning and further data exploration, I did some required data type formatting.
 I changed the data types of the columns [discounted_price, actual_price, discount_percentage, rating and rating_count] from string format to numerical format.
 For this, first I removed the rupee symbol (Indian currency sign ,'₹') and any other non-numeric characters such as, (% ) except the decimal point, converting the columns to numeric, coercing errors to NaN (in case there are any non-numeric values left).
 After dropping all columns with missing values /Nan values, also deleting the duplicated rows on "product_id" column for the proper data analysis process, some data type conversions, and also dropping the duplicated data points, we are now left with 16 columns and 1348 data points with 2 floats, 3 integers and rest of all are in string formats.

 - Finally the clean dataset is saved externally inside the Clean_Data_Resources folder as 'amazon_cleanData.csv'.
-- Note: - Because of the huge sizes, the 'Resources' folder containing the original Amazon dataset and the 'Clean_Data_Resources' folder containing the cleaned dataset both are uploaded into a google drive and the link is provided as following: https://drive.google.com/drive/folders/10IlokEqsQ7Xx6Y9571HVIxnSrrij2VWW?usp=sharing (Kindly find both folders for the original and cleaned dataset for this project)
+- Note: - Because of the huge sizes, the 'Resources' folder containing the original Amazon dataset and the 'Clean_Data_Resources' folder containing the cleaned dataset both are uploaded into a google drive and the link is provided as following: https://drive.google.com/drive/folders/10IlokEqsQ7Xx6Y9571HVIxnSrrij2VWW?usp=sharing (Kindly find both folders for the original and cleaned dataset sources for this project)

 ## Database Setup with MongoDB and data analysis with interactive Visualizations using Plotly